 It is up to the individual employer to decide whether to conduct screener or callback interviews, or both.

-When may employers interview EIP Preview candidates?
+When may employers interview Preview candidates?

 Because candidates have 1L summer jobs, Preview interviews should be conducted outside of normal business hours, such as on evenings and weekends.
 To maximize candidates’ ability to attend interviews, employers should offer remote interviewing, including telephone and videoconference interviewing.